ClouDesire/flyway-cli-cookbook/README.md

 ## default

-Download flyway, extract it in a folder, download jdbc driver for mysql and postgres.
+Download flyway, extract it in a folder, download jdbc driver for mysql and postgres, generate configs for the requested databases.

 ## migrate

-Launch migrations.
+Launch migrations for every configured database.

 # Author